PelionIoT/distro-pelion-edge/README.md

  --arch=<arch>       Set comma-separated list of target architectures.
  --help,-h           Print this message.

-If none of '--source', '--build' or '--tar' options are specified, all of them are activated.
+If none of '--deps', '--source', '--build' or '--tar' options are specified, all of them are activated.

 ```